hover024/cheating-slot-machine/README.md

 Please organize, design, test, and document your code as if it were going into production.
 Ideally, you should work with Git and provide the solution as a link to the repository on GitHub.
 Please make sure your implementation lives on the `main` branch.

-All the best and happy coding,

-The Pricenow Team